Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 same time, any potential monitor overlaps have to be handled, as well as providing snapping functionality in order to auto-align monitors.

+On top of this, the coordinate system of the monitor itself has the y-axis inverted, as all environments expect positive y to be "upwards".

 Intersections can be seen by two conditions per axis.
 If both axes have at least one condition evaluated as false, then an overlap has occurred.
 In @conditions and @overlap the conditions and an example overlap are visualized.

 #let code = "